melROLL/SpaghettiCode_alla_CarBanana/README.md

 <p align="center">
   <img src="spaghetti_carbanana.PNG">
 </p>

 # octoprint_install
 These files provide a simple script that will install OctoPrint and a video streamer (mjpg-streamer or ustreamer) on virtually any linux based system.
 The system must use systemd.
+However we are not in a virtual world and it wont work.

 # How to use
 * All commands assume you are operating out of your home directory using a terminal directly on the machine or by ssh.